-Forfeitures of nonvested participant account balances are allocated to the general funds of the Plan and are applied first to pay administrative expenses of the Plan paid for by the Company and then to reduce contributions otherwise required of the employer.
-At December 31, 2008 and 2007, unallocated forfeited accounts totaled \$313,170 and \$266,125, respectively.
+Forfeitures of nonvested participant account balances are allocated to the general funds of the Plan and can be used to pay administrative expenses of the Plan and to reduce contributions otherwise required of the employer.
+At December 31, 2009 and 2008, unallocated forfeited accounts totaled \$354,840 and \$313,170, respectively, and are recorded in the Plan's investment in the Guaranteed Income Fund.